 a.
-Using the information above and the empirical formula you found in Activity 3.03, determine the molecular formula of the molecule isolated from the plant.
+Using the information above and the empirical formula you found on the previous page, determine the molecular formula of the molecule isolated from the plant.

 Experiments Used to Determine Empirical Formulas

 Combustion Analysis is the name of an experiment that can be used to determine the empirical formula for any compound that can be combusted in air.
 We are going to look at using this experiment for compounds that have at least the elements carbon and hydrogen.